iambumblehead/scroungejs/README.md

    If `ViewSignin.js` is included in scroungejs' output, `ViewSignin.mustache` will be included as well and it will be copied to the specified output directory.

  - **--extnStylesheet= _str_**, _default: '.css'_
    prompts scroungejs to recognize the given string as an extention for stylesheet files.
-For example, `--extnTemplate=.less`.
+For example, `--extnStylesheet=.less`.

    If `ViewSignin.js` is included in scroungejs' output, `ViewSignin.less` or maybe `viewSignin.css` will be included as well and it will be copied to the specified output directory.